any-docs/css/content/reference/properties/position-area/index.md

 #### CSS

-In the CSS, we first declare the `anchor` `<div>` as an anchor element by setting an anchor name on it via the {{cssxref("anchor-name")}} property.
+In the CSS, we first declare the `anchor` `<div>` as an anchor element by setting an anchor name on it via the `anchor-name` property.

-The positioned element is associated with the anchor element by setting its anchor name as the value of the positioned element's {{cssxref("position-anchor")}} property.
+The positioned element is associated with the anchor element by setting its anchor name as the value of the positioned element's `position-anchor` property.
 We also give it an initial position with `position-area: top left`; this will be overridden when new values are selected from the `<select>` menu.
-Finally, we set its {{cssxref("opacity")}} to `0.8`, so that when the positioned element is given a `position-area` value that places it over the top of the anchor, you can still see the elements' position relative to one another.
+Finally, we set its `opacity` to `0.8`, so that when the positioned element is given a `position-area` value that places it over the top of the anchor, you can still see the elements' position relative to one another.

 ```css hidden
 .anchor {